Herd Elephant Orphanage

 Because of their high intelligence and complexity, they are very different to your usual wild animal.
 Their needs are diverse and nuanced and require a special kind of management, one with heart and soul and respect as well as milk and medicine.

-Therefore a baby elephant orphanage is of great importance for the future elephants to survive.
+A baby elephant orphanage is of great importance for the future elephants to survive.

 HERD is South Africa’s first dedicated elephant orphanage, founded in April 2019 by Adine Roode.